rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-005/index.md

 ![Rayn output example - this renderer uses ultraviolet for its math](rayn.png)

-[ultraviolet] is a crate to computer-graphics and games-related linear algebra, but _fast_, both in terms of productivity and in terms of runtime performance.
+[ultraviolet] is a crate for computer-graphics and games-related linear algebra, but _fast_, both in terms of productivity and in terms of runtime performance.

 This month [ultraviolet v0.4][ultraviolet-v0-4] was released by [@fu5ha].